Last week at Mandalay Bay the best fighting game players gathered in Vegas for the most prestigious tournament of the year.

 Though my matches weren’t till tomorrow, three of our group had matches that day, including Jayden.
 We cheered them on as they went 0 and 2, except Adam, who made it out of his pools matches and even played on stream, where shout casting legend Yipes complimented his offensive pressure.
 Considering Adam had a non-synergistic team, his performance was awesome, we went home to our budget Travelodge accommodations and celebrated with sleep, cause tomorrow morning I would compete in my first EVO.

-I had been to tournaments before to prepare for this, the weekly Sacramaneto Fighterz, Norcal Regionals, and Bay Area Brawl were great, but I was never this nervous.
+I had been going to tournaments prepare for this, the weekly Sacramaneto Fighterz, Norcal Regionals, and Bay Area Brawl were great training, but I was never this nervous.
 Now at Evo, my hands were visibly shaking and would not stop.
-I was kind of upset with myself, only days before I was preparing to evacuate from one of the biggest wildfires ever, how are nerves getting to me NOW?!
+I was upset with myself, only days before I was preparing to evacuate from one of the biggest wildfires ever, calmly and rationally, how are nerves getting to me now?
 Playing a game I knew inside and out?
-Jitters aside, I was happy with my performance.
-I went 5 and 2, respectable for a first time Evo, but I “drowned” in pools from mistakes against less shaky players.
+Jitters aside, it wasn’t a bad performance.
+I went 5 and 2, respectable for a first time Evo, but I “drowned” in pools from mistakes that pro level player Kentarosu knew how to capitalize on.
+GG’s to him, he played better and earned the top 100 finish.
 My bracket looked like this:

-Making it out of pools was my EVO goal, so failing that was pretty tough on me.
-I couldn’t help but think of all the hours I had put into training, all the late nights looking at discord tech, analyzing Yohosie’s videos, all that work, only to fall short near the finish line.
-I looked at my hands, still shaking, unable to stop, and experienced the one thing worse than salt, disappointment in myself.
-In that moment, when I was feeling my lowest, Brett Latenbauch, President of NRG and San Fransisco Shock, came up to me and complemented me on my Shock jersey (my favorite OWL team).
+Making it out of pools was my EVO goal, I knew it was ambitious, but failing was still pretty tough on me.
+I couldn’t stop thinking of all the hours I had put into training, all the late nights looking at discord tech, analyzing Yohosie’s videos, all that work, only to fall short at the finish line.
+I was one win away from losers finals, one.
+I looked at my hands, still shaking, unable to stop, and felt something worse than salt, disappointment in myself.
+As fate would have it, that was the moment, right when I was feeling my lowest, that Brett Latenbauch, President of NRG and San Fransisco Shock, came up to me and complemented me on my lucky Shock jersey (my favorite OWL team).

-I forgot how I was feeling and pressed my professionalism button.
-I introduced myself quickly (pro tip guys, don’t take up too much of important people’s time.)
-And gave him my contact information.
-He infected me with his positivity before excusing himself and rushing off to cheer on Supernoon and HookGangGod.
+I put my negativity on hold and pressed my professionalism button.
+I introduced myself quickly (pro tip, don’t take up too much of important people’s time.) and gave him my contact information.
+He was an unbelievably charismatic guy and showed a sincere interest in my writing.
+He encouraged me to keep going after my goals before excusing himself and rushing off to cheer on Supernoon and HookGangGod.
 I went over to watch Adam’s match feeling surreal and optimistic.
-I may not have met my EVO competitive goal, but I got one step closer to my LIFE goal of working in E-Sports.
-So needless to say, it turned my whole mood around, and I was ecstatic from there on out.
+I may not have met my EVO competitive goal, but I felt one step closer to my career goal.
+Confidence restored, my whole mood turned around, I was ecstatic from there on out.
+My jersey really was lucky.

 Adam was knocked out shortly after, and we all went out to the Rio buffet, where we talked about EVO and Adam had me watch the Dragonball Super fight: Goku vs. Hit.
 (I was waiting to watch DB Super with my girlfriend, once I got her caught up on the rest of the anime, but Adam insisted this was badass and wouldn’t spoil anything… he was right as usual.)